Landal Greenparks: Landal GreenParks

-In 2002, Landal GreenParks acquired Beheer & Projecten (literally: Manage & Projects) from Groningen, including the management of 34 holiday villages of Gran Dorado, from Pierre & Vacances (the parent company of Center Parcs).
-Originally Pierre & Vacances wanted to exploit the villages by themselves, but the Dutch authority didn't allow this.
-When the small villages from Creative Holiday Parks (taken over from Gran Dorado resorts in 1997) were taken over by Landal GreenParks, this company became the largest of holiday villages, while Gran Dorado and Center Parcs had this title first.
+In 2002, Landal GreenParks acquired Beheer & Projecten B.V. (literally: Management & Projects) from Groningen, including the management contracts of 34 holiday villages of Gran Dorado, from French Groupe Pierre & Vacances, the parent company of Center Parcs.
+Originally Pierre & Vacances wanted to exploit the villages by themselves, but this was not approved by the Dutch Competition Authority.
+When the small villages from Creative Holiday Parks (acquired from Gran Dorado resorts in 1997) were taken over by Landal GreenParks, this company became the largest of holiday villages, while Gran Dorado and Center Parcs held this title first.

 The company was part of Wyndham Destination Network, which is a business unit of Wyndham Worldwide.
 In 2018, Wyndham sold the company to Platinum Equity.

-In July 2021, it was announced that Roompot would buy Landal GreenParks, subject to regulatory approval which was still pending in November 2021.
+In July 2021, it was announced that Roompot, owned by KKR, would buy Landal GreenParks, subject to regulatory approval which was still pending in November 2021.
+Green light came in 2023, after 30 parks had been sold to Dormio Group, a solution designed by Landal.

 In November 2021, following a strong summer of staycations, Landal announced that they would be adding nine more parks in the United Kingdom.

+Roompot

+Roompot was founded in 1965 in Kamperland.
+It grew from a family campsite into one of the largest providers of holiday accommodation in the Netherlands, Belgium and Germany.
+Roompot expanded by developing its own parks, especially along the coast, and by acquiring other operators such as Hogenboom and Qurios Holiday Retreats.
+The name Roompot refers to De Roompot, a shipping channel in the Oosterschelde, where the campsite and today’s Beach Resort Kamperland are located.

+Merger with Roompot

+In 2023 Landal GreenParks and Roompot merged and now operate under the name 'Landal'.
+The merger was announced in 2021.
+The Dutch Authority for Consumers and Markets (ACM) approved it in 2023.
+The parks are gradually adopting a new appearance and brand identity.